bedtime-coders/bedstack-stripped/README.md

 ## Drizzle ORM v1 & Relational API v2

 This branch uses [Drizzle ORM v1](https://orm.drizzle.team/roadmap), which is currently in beta.
-The main feature from Drizzle ORM v1 that we use here is Relational API v2 (often referred to as rqbv2).
+The main feature from Drizzle ORM v1 that we use here is Relational API v2 (often referred to as `rqbv2`).

 - GitHub Discussion to learn more about Relational API v2: https://github.com/drizzle-team/drizzle-orm/discussions/2316.
-- Drizzle website page to track the release of Drizzle ORM v1: https://orm.drizzle.team/roadmap.
+- Drizzle website page to track the release of Drizzle v1: https://orm.drizzle.team/roadmap.

 ## Bedstack: Bun + ElysiaJS + Drizzle Stack